 - Sharding with Postgres-XL

 Postgres-XL could perhaps be described as an “PostgreSQL-based” sharding framework.
-And it lives actually somewhat under the umbrella of the PostgreSQL Global Development Group.
-It lags though a bit behind a Postgres major version or two, and the setup is not so easy as “apt install postgresql” by far due to the distributed nature – with coordinators, transaction managers and data nodes on the picture.
+And it actually lives somewhat under the umbrella of the PostgreSQL Global Development Group.
+It lags a bit behind a Postgres major version or two though, and the setup is by far not as easy as “apt install postgresql” due to the distributed nature – with coordinators, transaction managers and data nodes on the picture.
 But it can help you to manage and run queries on tens of terabytes of data with relatively little restrictions!
-Of course there are some caveats (e.g. no triggers, constraints on FK-s) as with any PostgreSQL derivative and one can’t also expect the same level of support from the community when countering technical problems – but nevertheless it’s actively maintained and a good choice if you want to stay “almost” Postgres with your 50TB+ of data.
+Of course there are some caveats (e.g. no triggers, constraints on FK-s) as with any PostgreSQL derivative and also, one can’t also expect the same level of support from the community when countering technical problems – but nevertheless it’s actively maintained and a good choice if you want to stay “almost” Postgres with your 50TB+ of data.
 Biggest cluster I’ve heard of by the way has even 130 TB of data on it so worth checking out!

 - Sharding with Citus

-Citus is an extension to standard Postgres so in that sense a bit lighter concept compared to the previous contenders and more “up to date”, but not a transparent drop-in replacement for all scaling needs still.
-It adds “distributed table” features similar to Postgres-XL but with a bit simpler architecture (only data and coordinator nodes) and according to documentation is especially well-suited for multi-tenant and “realtime analytics“ use cases.
-It has some caveats like all the others – e.g. “shard-local” constraints, no subqueries in the WHERE clause, no window functions on sharded/partitioned tables, but defining the tables works like normally, one just needs some function calls to activate the distributed behaviour.
+Citus is an extension to standard Postgres, so in that sense a bit lighter concept compared to the previous contenders and more “up to date”, but not a transparent drop-in replacement for all scaling needs still.
+It adds “distributed table” features similar to Postgres-XL but with a bit simpler architecture (only data and coordinator nodes) and according to documentation it is especially well-suited for multi-tenant and “realtime analytics“ use cases.
+It has some caveats like all the others – e.g. “shard-local” constraints, no subqueries in the WHERE clause, no window functions on sharded/partitioned tables.
+But defining the tables works as usual: one just needs some function calls to activate the distributed behaviour.
 The project is also under very active development with a decent company behind it for those who require support, so this might be a good choice for your next 50 TB+ project.

 - Greenplum – a PostgreSQL fork for Data Warehousing